 - Don’t take the receipt at the register, or have the cashier drop it into the bag, then only handle it using gloves.
 Those slick, thermal-paper cash register receipts are a major source of BPA contamination via your skin.

 - Make your own cleaners from non-toxic ingredients, and store them in glass jars and bottles.
 You can even take the spray pump off of an old spray bottle, and screw it onto a recycled glass vinegar bottle.

 - Make your own shampoo, lotions, liquid soaps, and cosmetics and store them in glass, ceramic or stainless steel containers.
 There are tons of DIY recipes on the internet you can make to replace all the plastic bottles of personal care potions you currently use.

 - Replace your toothbrush with a non-toxic one.
-There are many choices here.
+There are eco-friendly toothbrushes out there.
 Avoid plastic toothpaste tubes (and nasty chemicals too) by making your own toothpaste.